paulcpederson/blog/source/work/sound-finder/index.md

 ## Origins

 This project started out as a personal project/experiment.
-I have favorited (liked) a ridiculous amount of tracks on SoundCloud.
+I started finding new music on SoundCloud by looking at all the people that liked a good track and seeing what else they liked.
+Doing this through the SoundCloud UI worked, but there were a lot of misses and it took quite a long time.
 While reading the SoundCloud REST API documentation (because, yes, that is fun to me) I noticed that the response that comes back for a track includes all of the users that favorited that track.

-This gave me the thought that I could probably find new music by searching through the favorites of other SoundCloud users that were similar to me.
-It turnes out you can, and this very naïve recommendation engine actually works quite well.
-It actually mirrors the way I find music in real life, ie. talking to friends who I know like good music about what they're listening to lately.
+This gave me the thought that I could probably build my own UI that would help me find new music by searching through the favorites of other SoundCloud users that were similar to me.
+It turns out that this very naïve recommendation engine actually works quite well.
+It mirrors the way I find music in real life, ie. talking to friends who like good music about what they're listening to lately.

 One thing lead to another and now it's a full blown website with a player, a music visualizer, and a UI.